syntaki/InventoryView-1/README.md

 * Added matches for when using vault book and vault is empty
 * Fixed browser when using wiki lookup
 * Made change to handle if someone is using ShowLinks, works fine now
+* Fixed to handle new the updated of registry and sorting

 This plugin will record the items that each of your characters has in their inventory, vault (if you have a vault book), and home (if you have one) and make them searchable in a form.